seanburlington/website/source/_posts/2005-04-09-connecting-tomcat-5-to-apache-2-using-mod-jk-1-2-in-a-virtual-host-and-using-debian.md

 ---
 layout: post
-title: !
-'Connecting Tomcat 5 to apache 2 using mod jk 1.2 (in a virtual host and using Debian) '
+title: "Connecting Tomcat 5 to apache 2 using mod jk 1.2 (in a virtual host and using Debian) "
 comments: true
 created: 1113062885
 categories:
   - java
   - apache
   - tomcat
 ---

 This
 is fairly well documented on the apache site - but you have to pull info together from a few pages and the importance of virtual servers is easy to miss.

 <div class="post-entry">
 <ol>
 	<li>